cgabriel5/httpjs/README.md

 **instance.id(`id`)** &mdash; Sets the request ID.

 - `id` (`String`, _Required_)
-    - Defaults to an internally randomly generated `id` when not explicitly set via `instance.id`.
+    - Internally defaults to a randomly generated ID when nothing explicitly set.
     - `id` is used to track the request to abort if needed.
     - **Note**: `id` must be unique.
 - **Returns** instance.